oszi/ansible-collections/README.md

 ### Debian / Ubuntu Login Shells

-By default, desktop terminals on Debian are not using login shells.
-Thus, /etc/profile.d is not sourced.
+By default, desktop terminals on Debian are not login shells, /etc/profile.d is not sourced.
 Manually enable login shells in desktop terminals.
-(Profiles / Command)
+[Profiles / Command]

 ### RedHat / CentOS Support